sjl/silt/README.markdown

 ## Mysteries

-There are a couple of strange object scattered around the landscape.
+There are eight mysterious objects scattered across the planet.
 What are they for?

 ## License